quasarstream/python-ffmpeg-video-streaming/README.md

 **NOTE:** If you open a file from a cloud and do not pass a path to save the file to your local machine, you will have to pass a local path to the `package` method.

 #### 2. To Clouds
-You can save your files to a cloud by passing an array of cloud configuration to the `package` method.
+You can save your files to clouds by passing an array of clouds configuration to the `package` method.

 In **[this page](https://video.aminyazdanpanah.com/python/start/clouds?r=save)**, you will find some examples of saving files to **[Amazon S3](https://aws.amazon.com/s3)**, **[Google Cloud Storage](https://console.cloud.google.com/storage)**, **[Microsoft Azure Storage](https://azure.microsoft.com/en-us/features/storage-explorer/)**, and a custom cloud.